How is the Superintendent’s Recommended Budget drafted?

 In January, the budget committee begins the discussion of the development of the 2015-2016 budget.
 While keeping the real bottom line in the forefront (the education of NNPS students), the committee receives regular updates on state and local funding, reviews suggestions from employees through the web site and other correspondence, and discusses various measures to reduce spending.

-Supervisors and directors were asked to prepare and submit their departmental budgets.
-In January, each departmentís budget is presented to the committee.
-Once all budgets are presented, the Budget Office begins compiling all of the funding requests to develop the Superintendentís FY 2015 budget.
-This budget becomes the Superintendentís Recommended Budget and will be presented to the School Board at a special work session on March 1.
+In January, each department’s budget is presented to the committee.
+Once all budgets are presented, the Budget Office will compile all of the funding requests to develop the Superintendent’s FY 2016 budget.
+This budget becomes the Superintendent’s Recommended Budget and will be presented to the School Board during its meeting on February 17.

-The Proposed Budget is based on the General Assemblyís proposed budget and the Newport News City Managerís proposed local contribution.
-In developing the FY 2015 budget, the committee approached the work with one goal in mind: continuing our commitment to the education of our students by advancing our benchmarks for our schools, while maintaining the financial stability of the organization.
+The Proposed Budget will be based on the General Assembly’s proposed budget and the Newport News City Manager’s proposed local contribution.
+In developing the FY 2016 budget, the committee will approach the work with one goal in mind: continuing our commitment to the education of our students by advancing our benchmarks for our schools, while maintaining the financial stability of the organization.